-The Disaster Recovery Unit of Louisiana¿s Office of Community Development (OCD) continues to develop and implement recovery programs approved by HUD and supported via federal and state funding.
-Within the three major areas of housing, infrastructure, and economic development, the OCD has continued working this quarter on the 22 programs from last quarter and 1 new one to address private utility rates.
-OCD¿s plans and program designs continue to respond to HUD directives, citizen input, and local officials¿ concerns.
+The Disaster Recovery Unit (DRU) of Louisiana¿s Office of Community Development (OCD) continues to develop and implement recovery programs approved by HUD and supported via federal and state funding.
+The OCD-DRU's plans and program designs continue to respond to HUD directives, citizen input, and local officials; concerns.
 Even as policies and procedures adjust to a dynamic administrative environment, solid progress is evident on several fronts.
-Particularly noteworthy are the milestones achieved in the Homeowner¿s Assistance program.
-As of June 30, 2007, 151,659 applications have been received and recorded; 133,474 appointments have been held; and 28,754 homeowners have closed on their homes thereby receiving awards to help rebuild their lives.
-This program, also known as the Road Home program, is the OCD¿s most complex activity and the single largest housing program ever undertaken in US history.
+Within the three major areas of housing, infrastructure, and economic development, the OCD-DRU has 25 programs funded by this appropriation 5 of which receive funding from both the first and second federal disaster appropriations (H2HO, H2OO-LMI, H2OO-UN, H2RP, and S2AD).
+All Piggyback funding has been moved to the funding received under the second disaster recovery appropriation.
+New programs this guarter include the Private Non-Profit (IPNP) and the Long Term Community Recovery (ILTR) Programs.
+Funding for these was approved by HUD in Amendments 10 and 12, respectively.
+Particularly noteworthy are the milestones achieved in the Homeowner às Assistance program which is HAOO in Action Plan 1 and H2OO in Action Plan 2.
+As of September 30, 2007, 184,653 applications have been received and recorded; 181,927 appointments have been held; and 58,217 homeowners have closed.
+This program, also known as the Road Home program, is the OCD-DRU; s most complex activity and the single largest housing program ever undertaken in US history.
 An additional advancement in this program is seen in the increase in the pace with which awards are distributed.
-The OCD has taken strides forward in infrastructure and economic development as well.
-The structures for several programs now are established.
-For numerous programs, requests for proposals (RFPs) have been issued, proposals have been reviewed, and contract negotiations are well underway.
+The OCD-DRU plans to have completely disbursed all currently available funds for this program by the end of the fourth quarter of 2007.
+The OCD-DRU has taken strides forward in infrastructure and economic development as well.
+The structures for several programs are established, requests for proposals (RFPs) have been issued, proposals have been reviewed, and contracts have been signed.
 The State of Louisiana has built upon the progress from the previous quarter, achieved notable success in this quarter, and is poised for even more demonstrable results in the next quarter.